cariad/vinculum/docs/fraction.md

 Fraction(2, 3) <= "1/4"           # False
 ```

+## Integral and fractional parts

+The `integral` property returns the integral part of the number, and `fractional` returns the fractional part.

+For example, given `3/2`, the integral part is 1 (i.e. `2/2`) and the fractional part is `1/2`.

 ## Decimal string

 The `decimal` function returns the `Fraction` as a decimal string.